Skip to content

 8 min

-Place ground beef in a wide bowl, add cumin, sumac, black pepper and salt.
+Place ground beef in a wide bowl, add ground cardamom, dried thyme and salt.
 Knead with both hands eight minutes until the mixture turns pale and tacky; this gives the kofta its bind.

 2. 02